19 September 2023

 - DO use a readable format with professional-looking fonts

 - BE HONEST!
 Pinocchio always struggled to find work.

 School Leaver CV Guide

-Never put CURRICULUM VITAE at the top of your school leaver CV.
+Never put curriculum vitae at the top of your school leaver CV.
 Start with your name.
-Unless of course your name is Curriculum Vitae, which would be a mightily unfortunate name to have.
+Unless of course, that is your name – which is rare, but possible.

 Your profile should…